JustSomeBrosDoingScience/SCIENCE/CS36510/mars_aerobots.md

 ## Navigation

-Navigation for a martian aerobot should be quite straight forward in terms of current location and target location.
+Navigation for a martian aerobot should be quite straight forward in terms of current location and determination of a target location.
 However, propulsion technology would be significantly more challenging to set up.
-* Communication
+Mars' thin atmosphere means that a very large envelope would be needed for a balloon-based aerobot or alternatively a high-yield motor or engine would need to be running constantly on a fixed wing aircraft.

-* Longevity and survivability
+## Communication Longevity and survivability